Dec 12 2008

 Making The Case For Organic Foods

-On the other side of the table, local foods that are not organically grown have all the problems of many other commercially produced foods.
+On the other side of the table, local foods that are not organically grown have all the concerns of many other commercially produced foods.
 They are less nutritious and have fewer flavors.
-Most non-organic foods maintain high levels of pesticide residue, heavy metals or other harmful contaminants, even after they’ve been washed, and then we ingest it.
+Most non-organic foods maintain high levels of pesticide residue, heavy metals or other harmful contaminants, even after they've been washed, and then we ingest it.

 Non organic foods have a detrimental effect on the environment because the herbicides and pesticides used leech into the water supply and corrupt local ecosystems.